 Whitewater rafting on the Barron River

-It is the most popular whitewater rafting opportunity in Cairns.
+There are a few places near Cairns to go whitewater rafting, but the Barron River is by far the most popular one.
 This time, you will share the boat with a few other people.
 Everyone will have to work and paddle under the order of a guide so that the boat negotiates well the rapids.

 It was not at all a relaxing experience.
 You don’t control the boat at all; the guide does.
 I had fun, but I also genuinely got scared a few times as we watched other boats going upside down before launching ours in the same rapid.

 Since they stopped releasing water during the day at the Tully Dam, the only option for whitewater rafting when we visited was at the lower end of the river.
 You will only be a couple of people per raft, so this time you’re in control.
 Out of the three tour options, it is my favourite.
 I can stop when I want, don’t receive orders, and still get thrills and adrenaline.
 This adventure is closer to Mission Beach than to Cairns.
 They didn’t offer a transfer from our accommodation (even from Mission Beach), so we had to skip it.